Smartproxy/Smartproxy/README.md

 ## Getting started
 To utilize residential proxies you will require smartproxy account, register here -> https://dashboard.smartproxy.com
 <br>You will need an active subscription too.
-If you're interested in testing it out first, our plans Starter and above have 3 day money back policy -> https://smartproxy.com/pricing
+If you're interested in testing it out first - our plans Starter and above have 3 day money back policy -> https://smartproxy.com/pricing

 ## Contacts
 Email - sales@smartproxy.com